YesItsKira/PDS-Utilities/README.md

 Install the apk above.

+For the best experience, install Shizuku and run it as root from AyaSettings

 A hub-style launcher for the **AYANEO Pocket DS**.
 One clean “Utilities” app up front, with individual tool apps running underneath hidden from the launcher for ease of use.

 ## What it is